 This wasn’t the first time our house was flooded.
 Our two-storey house was once a low-lying single-storey house with an attic.
-I barely remember the times when heavy rainfall would cause our house to flood.
+I barely remember the times when heavy rainfall would not cause our house to flood.
 My parents would remove water one bucket at a time until it was water-free.
 I’m sure my parents have much vivid memories of such times as I was very young, probably less than 10 years of age.
+I remember them putting me to sleep with their feet under water.

 Why did 26 July 2005 happen?